imhazige/zkjs/README.md

 ==============================================

-This is an old project developed before jquery firtt release.
+This is an old project developed before the first release of jQuery.
 Now I think the only useful component is the tree, so I clean it up and create a new project for the tree only https://imhazige.github.io/kee-tree/